The Grapes of Wrath & the American Dream

 Marlene Park, co-author of New Deal for Art: The Government Art Projects of the 1930s and Democratic Vistas: Post Offices and Public Art in the New Deal, and former art history professor at CUNY.

 Kenneth Bindas, author of All of this Music Belongs to the Nation: The WPA’s Federal Music Project…and Modernity and the Great Depression.
 History Chair at Kent State Univ.

 Paul Ferguson, writer for Jazz Player, Case Western Reserve Univ.
 Jazz Division Head, and former trombonist for the new Glenn Miller and Tommy Dorsey Orchestras.

 Aligned with Common Core Standards.
 For secondary students.

-Lessons in Life – Steinbeck’s History and the Backstory of The Grapes of Wrath
+The Grapes of Wrath Lessons Part I – Steinbeck Bio & the Backstory of The Grapes of Wrath

 he lesson “The Man Behind the Wrath” teaches students how Steinbeck evolved from awkward adolescent to Nobel Prize-winning activist author and examines the backstory and evolution of The Grapes of Wrath.

 “Steinbeck observed the horrendous living conditions of the migrants…during the floods of 1937-38….He went to the flooded area to report on the tragedy, hoping his news articles would pressure local authorities to help.
 In a letter to his wife Carol, he said, ‘I want to put a tag of shame on the greedy [blankety-blanks] who are responsible for this, but I can best do it through newspapers.'”

 This lesson satisfies Common Core Standard CCSS.ELA-LITERACY.RL.9-10.1